Compassion comes from a Latin word that means “co-suffering.”

-The investigation was a large-scale one and firmly asserted the role compassion has to play for building affective commitment and reducing the professional strain that comes from working in such a demanding profession (Allen, 2001).
+The large-scale investigation firmly asserted the role compassion has in building affective commitment and reducing the professional strain that comes from working in such a demanding profession (Allen, 2001).

-Thupten Jinpa, a Tibetan scholar and English translator to Dalai Lama, defined compassion as “a mental state endowed with a sense of concern for the suffering of others and aspiration to see that suffering relieved.”
+Thupten Jinpa, a Tibetan scholar and English translator to the Dalai Lama, defined compassion as “a mental state endowed with a sense of concern for the suffering of others and aspiration to see that suffering relieved” (Tan, 2012).

-Jinpa indicated that every expression of compassion has three aspects in it:
+Jinpa indicated that every expression of compassion has three aspects in it (Tan, 2012):

 - The drive or motivational component – “I want to help you out of this.”

-Psychologists have argued that people who are more compassionate and considerate towards their employees on a one-on-one level are more popular and successful in their careers (Melwani et al., 2012).
+People who are more compassionate and considerate toward their employees on a one-on-one level are more popular and successful in their careers (Melwani, Mueller, & Overbeck, 2012).

-For instance, if a recruit suddenly encounters a personal loss, a compassionate working system would allow him time off and offer him support to overcome the adversity and bounce back positively, rather than pressurizing him with protocols and formalities.
+For instance, if a recruit suddenly encounters a personal loss, a compassionate working system would allow the recruit time off and offer support to overcome the adversity and bounce back positively, rather than pressurizing the recruit with protocols and formalities.

-Not only would this compassion help him recuperate, but it will also bridge the gap in the leader-employee relationship and give it a mutually beneficial turn.
+Not only would this compassion help the recruit recuperate, but it will also bridge the gap in the leader-employee relationship and give it a mutually beneficial turn.

 2. More positive relationships flowing at the workplace

-Compassion as a value encourages employees to have more positive contact with each other.
-Compassionate leaders and managers can build this attitude by organizing weekly meetups, feedbacks, or allocate more group projects so that the employees get a chance to work in the team spirit, get the motivation to help and support each other, and contribute to the common goal of the company.
+Compassion encourages employees to have more positive contact with each other.
+Compassionate leaders and managers can build this attitude by organizing weekly meetups or feedback sessions, or allocate more group projects so that the employees get a chance to work in the team spirit, get the motivation to help and support each other, and contribute to the common goal of the company.

 3. More open-hearted interactions

-Nonjudgmental heart-to-heart conversations at workplace call for more authenticity and openness among co-workers.
-In an empathetic work environment leaders and co-workers treat each other with respect irrespective of what designations they hold, they are always up for discussions and are ready to attend to any issues that might require their assistance.
+Nonjudgmental heart-to-heart conversations at the workplace call for more authenticity and openness among co-workers.
+In an empathetic work environment, leaders and co-workers treat each other with respect irrespective of what designations they hold.
+They are always up for discussions and are ready to attend to any issues that might require their assistance.

-Compassion value in organizations invites ‘cognitive empathy’ or the feeling of ‘this person is just like me.’
-Managers and workers in a conducive environment are always aware and ready to accept the perception of others, and try to step into their shoes before concluding.
+Compassion in organizations invites ‘cognitive empathy’ or the feeling of ‘this person is just like me.’
+Managers and workers in a compassionate environment are always aware and ready to accept the perspective of others, and try to step into their shoes before concluding.